 Comments, compliments and complaints

-Praise for an individual or a service delivered by us, a supplier or partner.
+A compliment is praise for an individual or a service delivered by us, a supplier or partner.

 - Failure to provide a service, or experience of dissatisfaction with the way we have provided a service